Yakuza: United States

+Brazil

+As the country with the biggest Japanese diaspora outside of Japan, Brazil has had a significant yakuza presence approximately since the 1990s.
+A yakuza leader from the Yamaguchi-gumi faction, Hitoshi Tanabe, was arrested in the country after Japan expedited an arrest warrant for him in the accusation of trafficking cocaine, he was later extradited.

+In 2011, 15 people allegedly connected to the yakuza were arrested in São Paulo, were they also established an alliance with the Brazilian drug cartel Primeiro Comando da Capital (PCC).

+Also in 2011, Interpol agents arrested two Brazilian citizens of Japanese descent working for the yakuza, Cristian Ito and Marcelo Cristian Gomes Fukuda, accused of the murder of the merchant Yoshitaka Kawakami and attempted murder of his wife Naomi Kawakami in Tokyo in August 2001.

 Asia (outside Japan)

 The yakuza have engaged in illegal activities in Southeast Asia since the 1960s; they are working there to develop sex tourism and drug trafficking.
 This is the area where they are still the most active today.

 In addition to their presence in Southeast Asian countries such as Thailand, the Philippines, and Vietnam, yakuza groups also operate in South Korea, China, Taiwan, and in the Pacific Islands (mainly Hawaii).

-Yakuza groups also have a presence in North Korea; in 2009, yakuza Yoshiaki Sawada was released from a North Korean prison after spending five years there attempting to bribe a North Korean official and smuggle drugs.
+Yakuza groups also have a presence in North Korea, with alleged close ties to the regime.
+In 2009, yakuza Yoshiaki Sawada was released from a North Korean prison after spending five years there attempting to bribe a North Korean official and smuggle drugs.

 Constituent members

 Prospective yakuza come from all walks of life.
 The most romantic tales tell how yakuza accept sons who have been abandoned or exiled by their parents.
 Many yakuza start out in junior high school or high school as common street thugs or members of bōsōzoku gangs.
 Perhaps because of its lower socio-economic status, numerous yakuza members come from burakumin and ethnic Korean backgrounds.
 Low-ranking youth may be referred to as chinpira or chimpira.

+According to statistics published annually by the Japanese government, the nationalities of yakuza members newly incarcerated in prisons in 2024 were as follows, 576 Japanese nationals, 8 South Korean nationals, and 1 American national.

 According to a 2006 speech by Mitsuhiro Suganuma, a former officer of the Public Security Intelligence Agency, around 60 percent of yakuza members come from burakumin, the descendants of a feudal outcast class and approximately 30 percent of yakuza are Japanese-born Koreans, and only 10 percent are from non-burakumin Japanese and Chinese ethnic groups.